-The Occupational Safety and Health Administration’s (OSHA) Hazard Communication Standard (a.k.a.
-“HazCom”) was the second most cited OSHA violation in 2019 and has been cited as one of the top 10 OSHA violations for the past decade.
-This is a great reason why HazCom should be at the forefront of an employer’s safety program.
+OSHA’s Hazard Communication Standard (HazCom) has been one of the top 10 OSHA violations for the past decade.
+This is a great reason why your HazCom training program should be a top focus for your EHS team.

 Since the alignment with the United Nation’s Globally Harmonized System of Classification and Labelling of Chemicals in 2012, there has been a shift and greater focus on four areas of the HazCom standard: hazard classification, labels, safety data sheets, and employee training.
 Here we will discuss how to incorporate those major areas into your HazCom training program.